google/app-reporting-pack/README.md

 #### No Google Cloud Storage public access

-If your GCP project has a policy to prevent public access to GCS then during installation setup won't be able to deploy a webpage (index.html) for waiting for the completion from which you could clone the dashboard.
+If your GCP project has a policy to prevent public access to GCS then during installation `setup.sh` won't be able to deploy a webpage (index.html) for waiting for the completion from which you could clone the dashboard.
 In that case you will have to replicate the dashboard manually - see [Dashboard Replication](#dashboard-replication).

 #### VM ran but did nothing and was not deleted

 Normally the Cloud Function `create-vm` creates a VM which runs ARP as Docker container.
-Though for this to work the VM should download ARP image from Artifact Repository.
+Though for this to work the VM should download an ARP image from Artifact Repository.
 If your GCP project forbids for GCE VMs to have public IPs then by default they don't have access to any Google Cloud services.
 To work around this issue you need to enable 'Private Google Access' option for the default subnetwork.
+It should be enabled automatically by default but worth checking - go to your VM's settings and check whcih subnetwork it got into and then check the setting 'Private Google Access' is enabled for that subnetwork.

-Even if you enabled 'no-public-ip' option in `settings.ini` there's another manual setting that should be done - please see [No public IP](#no-public-ip) for details.
+Please see [No public IP](#no-public-ip) for details.

 You can safely delete all ARP virtual machines and rerun Scheduler job manually.
 On a next run a VM should properly start with Google network access and downlaod ARP image.
 In the end the VM will be removed.